How to get a Cervical Screening Test

 Costs for the Cervical Screening Test

-Some health care providers do charge a fee, so it’s best to check if there are any extra costs when making your appointment.
+It’s best to check if there are any extra costs from your healthcare provider or their chosen pathology provider when making your appointment.
+For example, you can ask:

 Information for people without a Medicare card